Cambridge Day Trip From London | Complete 24-Hour Visitors Guide

 This road can get quite crowded, however, and so you may find yourself sitting in a bit of traffic.
 Therefore, you’ll need to account for any delays.
 The cost of driving will depend on how much petrol your car uses.

-There’s lots to do in Cambridge and plenty to discover, so you probably won’t get to everything on this list in just one day in Cambridge.
+There’s lots to do in Cambridge I have included plenty on this Cambridge day trip itinerary to discover, you probably won’t get to everything on this list with just one day in Cambridge.

-But you can pick the options that most entice you and leave the others for your next visit.
+But you can pick the Cambridge things to do that most entice you and leave the others for your next Cambridge day trip.

 Note: All opening hours and times are according to usual circumstances, but it’s best to check online before you go.